Modelling cosmic-ray transport: magnetised versus unmagnetised motion in astrophysical magnetic turbulence: Bayesian optimisation

-Confidence intervals for Bayesian optimization are not provided by the software package and hard to find in the literature.
-We thus produce for each $\hat{\omega}_g$ a naive estimate based on 480 independent realizations of the underlying trained Gaussian process.
-The realizations are generated for random points on the parameter grid in the neighborhood of the expected minimum and the minimum of each realization is recorded.
-The mean of the minima of the realizations converges to the expected minimum and their standard deviation is taken as confidence bounds on the parameters.
+Confidence intervals for Bayesian optimisation are not provided by the software package and hard to find in the literature.
+We thus produce, for each $\hat{\omega}_g$, a naive estimate based on 480 independent realisations of the underlying trained Gaussian process.
+The realisations are generated for random points on the parameter grid in the neighbourhood of the expected minimum and the minimum of each realisation is recorded.
+The mean of the minima of the realisations converges to the expected minimum and their standard deviation is taken as confidence bounds on the parameters.